riscv-europe/summit-website-development/summit/2025/side-events.md

 following options:

- - Contact nearby hotels to check availability of meeting rooms for Friday 16 May, like hotels metionned in the [Venue & Accommodation](https://riscv-europe.org/summit/2025/venue) page.
+ - Contact nearby hotels to check availability of meeting rooms for Friday 16 May, e.g. those mentioned in the [Venue & Accommodation](https://riscv-europe.org/summit/2025/venue) page.

  - For meetings of 14 people or less, you may rent a meeting room at